cjxgm/led/README.md

 	make install

+You need root account or `sudo` to do this.

 ### Uninstall
-If you don't like led, you can uninstall it by:
+If you don't like `led`, you can uninstall it by:

 	make uninstall

+You need root account or `sudo` to do this.

-## How to use led?
+## How to use `led`?
-Once you fire up led, you will see the led logo, then press any key to get into the main interface.
-In the main interface, you can use led commands to operate on the text.
+Once you fire up `led`, you will see the `led` logo, then press any key to get into the main interface.
+In the main interface, you can use `led` commands to operate on the text.
 ### Commands
 Commands are all one-character ones.
 '+' means finished.